bjoernek/multi_chain_voting/README.md

 * Triggering actions on Ethereum based on voting outcomes, illustrating a seamless, admin-free integration that ensures that governance decisions are directly reflected on the blockchain.

 ## Notes
+This is only a proof of concept and aims for simplicity of code, not security.

 The application leverages the [RPC canister](https://internetcomputer.org/docs/current/developer-docs/multi-chain/ethereum/using-eth/evm-rpc/) for ICP-Ethereum communication and incorporates Ethereum login functionality of the [Sign In with Ethereum (SIWE) project](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) and its [Rust demo](https://github.com/kristoferlund/ic-siwe-react-demo-rust).

 ## License